Riverview Uninsured Driver Accident Lawyer

 Sue the at-fault driver personally – If the negligent driver has the financial ability to cover your losses, you may be able to negotiate a settlement.
 If a settlement cannot be reached, you can sue the driver in court, and if you can prove that the driver’s negligence caused your injuries, you can obtain a money judgment against the individual.
 Collecting on that judgment may be difficult, however.
 There are ways to collect on a judgment, such as placing a lien on the person’s property or garnishing their wages, but if they do not have a lot of assets or financial means, it can be difficult to actually collect your judgment.

 File a claim under your Uninsured Motorist policy – Uninsured Motorist and Underinsured Motorist (UM/UIM) coverage pays for your damages when you are hit by an uninsured driver, or if you are hurt by an insured driver but your damages exceed that driver’s liability coverage.
 Given the large percentage of uninsured drivers in Florida, it is wise to purchase UM/UIM coverage to protect yourself.
 UM/UIM can be added to your Bodily Injury Liability policy, usually for a relatively small additional fee.

 Whether you are dealing with another individually or an insurance company, we can help make sure you are treated fairly and get the full value of your claim to the extent possible.
 We know what it takes to prepare and present a persuasive case that proves the other party’s liability for the entire amount of your damages.
-We hand-pick our team to make sure you get the quality of medical care and legal representation you need for a successful outcome when hit by an uninsured driver in Tampa.
+We hand-pick our team to make sure you get the quality of medical care and legal representation you need for a successful outcome when hit by an uninsured driver.